-Hui-Wen (Alina) Sato, MSN, MPH, RN, CCRN, is a pediatric intensive care nurse at Children’s Hospital Los Angeles and blogs at http://heartofnursing.blog.
-Her Reflections essay, “Intimate Strangers,” will be published in AJN‘s August issue.
+Hui-Wen (Alina) Sato, MSN, MPH, RN, CCRN, is a pediatric intensive care nurse in Southern California and blogs at http://heartofnursing.blog.
+Her Reflections essay, “Intimate Strangers,” appeared in AJN‘s August issue.

 I’ve had opportunities to sit in peer interview panels for new grad nurses looking to start their career in our unit, an experience which prompted me to consider what it takes to be a good nurse.

 The obvious qualities were, well, obvious: critical thinking skills, strong communication, compassion, teachable, team player.
 But I’ve had a sense for a while that we nurses have been missing something when we consider what it takes to be a good nurse.
 While this something is strongly tied to empathy, it’s still a bit different.
 I tend to think of it as the nurse’s recognition and embrace of his/her own brokenness, even as the nurse looks to take care of others who are in some manner broken.

 By brokenness, if the term is unfamiliar, I simply mean the awareness that we all know what it is to suffer, to struggle, to feel lost or wounded or weak.
 So in speaking of brokenness, I don’t mean it as a condescending lens through which we view everyone as objects to be fixed.
 I […]